Politics of Norway: Administrative divisions

 According to the OECD's Government at a Glance report, in 2021, the size of general government employment accounted for 30.92% of Norway's total workforce, the highest proportion among OECD countries.
 Sweden followed with 29.27%, while Denmark and Finland reported similarly high shares at 28.04% and 25.41%, respectively.
 In contrast, South Korea and Japan had the lowest levels of general government employment among OECD countries, with government employment comprising only 8.83% and 4.55% of total employment, respectively.

 Regarding gender representation, in 2020, Norway had the third-highest share of women in public sector employment among OECD countries in 2020, with women accounting for 69.99% of the public sector workforce.
 Sweden ranked the highest at 77.51%, followed by Finland at 72.19%.

-In Norway, most public sector employees worked within local government as of 2023, with a total of 574,498 employees, while the central government employed 328,959 individuals.
+In Norway, most public sector employees worked in local government as of 2023, with a total of 574,498 employees, while the central government employed 328,959 individuals.

 In terms of salaries, the central government sector in Norway offered the highest average monthly pay in 2022, with men earning 61,370 Norwegian kroner and women earning approximately 54,620 kroner.
 In the local government sector, men earned an average of 49,420 kroner, while women earned 46,640 kroner.